AntonioFasano/SienaR/README.md

     1235 FINANCIAL INVESTMENTS AND RISK MANAGEMENT 2021 Antonio Fasano ....

-The research is case insensitive, and hopefully the name used by Moodle is not different from the ESSE3 one.
+The research is case insensitive and approximate, that is, in case of slight differences between the name used by Moodle and the ESSE3 one, you still get results.
 Of course, there is no way to find a match if, say, the Moodle convention is to use an initialism, such FIRM, for the case above.
 In this case, you can specify yourself a search string, that is:

     findMoodleID("FIRM")